darius/parson/eg_itsy/README.md

-following the implications of a remark in Ritchie's "The Development of the C Language": "Sethi observed that many of the nested declarations and expressions would become simpler if the indirection operator had been taken as a postfix operator instead of prefix".
+following the implications of a remark in Ritchie's "The Development of the C Language": "Sethi observed that many of the nested declarations and expressions would become simpler if the indirection operator had been taken as a postfix operator instead of prefix, but by then it was too late to change."
 For this he references R. Sethi, "Uniform Syntax for Type Expressions and Declarators."
 Softw., Pract.
 Exper.
 11 (6): 623-628 (1981).
 Unfortunately I can't find that paper online.